 There's no single test to confirm a diagnosis of chronic fatigue syndrome.
 You may need a variety of medical tests to rule out other health problems that have similar symptoms.
 Treatment for chronic fatigue syndrome focuses on symptom relief."
 The Mayo Clinic Website.

-Craniosacral Therapy and Myofascial Release are powerful approaches for Fibromyalgia, Chronic Fatigue Syndrome and related disorders because they help break the cycle of pain and illness and allow the body/mind to recover by balancing the autonomic nervous system, releasing stress/tension patterns, facilitating neuroplasticity, and aiding in detoxification.
+Integrated Manual Therapies including Craniosacral Therapy and Myofascial Release combined with somatic education and mind/body awareness techniques are effective treatments as part of your recovery program for Fibromyalgia, Chronic Fatigue Syndrome and related disorders because they help break the cycle of pain and illness and allow the body/brain to recover.

 The Autonomic Nervous System (ANS) is an important piece in the treatment of many chronic health conditions including fibromyalgia and Chronic Fatigue Syndrome.

-- The ANS is the master controller of the body's metabolism, hormone production, immune system, and emotions.
+- The ANS is the master controller of the body's metabolism, hormone production, and immune system.

 - When the ANS becomes imbalanced from excessive stress and trauma, it can create many chronic problems resulting in many symptoms.